garrekstemo/Optics-Tutorials/ReadMe.md

 instructor let the students struggle with the problems on their own and not give answers right away.

-Just as in sports or music, students do drills that reinforce fundamental skills.
+Just as in sports or music, drills are used to reinforce fundamental skills.
 Think shooting basketball free throws or playing scales on the piano.
 In optics, the fundamental skill is **laser alignment**.
 It starts easy with a small red laser,